ADPer0705/my_notes/Programming/Languages/python.md

 ```
 The above code will make a list of `options` and then randomly make a choice from the list using the `random` library

-- A single List can contain various number of data types.
+- A single List can contain various number of data types
+- allows duplicate elements
 - Lists can be empty
 - Lists have indexing as arrays
 	- `options[2]` will give `scissors`